ftlabs/fastclick/README.md

 }, false);
 ```

+### Google Closure Compiler

+FastClick supports compilation with `ADVANCED_OPTIMIZATIONS` ('advanced mode'), which should reduce its size by about 70% (60% gzipped).
+Note that exposure of the `FastClick` variable isn't forced therefore you must compile it along with all of your code.

+### AMD

+FastClick has AMD (Asynchronous Module Definition) support.
+This allows it to be lazy-loaded with an AMD loader, such as [RequireJS](http://requirejs.org/).

 ## Advanced

 Internally, FastClick uses `document.createEvent` to fire a synthetic `click` event as soon as `touchend` is fired by the browser.
 It then suppresses the additional `click` event created by the browser after that.
 In some cases, the non-synthetic `click` event created by the browser is required, as described in the [triggering focus example](http://ftlabs.github.com/fastclick/examples/focus.html).